liefery-it-legacy/blog/_posts/2018-02-08-we-want-to-be-your-rgsoc-coaching-company.md

 ---
 layout: post
 title:  "We want to be your RGSoC coaching company!"
-date:   2018-02-08
+date:   2018-02-12
-author: Adam Niedzielski and Tam Eastley
+author: Tam Eastley and Adam Niedzielski
 tags: rails rubyonrails ruby rgsoc women summer code railsgirls
 ---

 [Rails Girls Summer of Code (RGSoC)](https://railsgirlssummerofcode.org) is a three month long program that aims to get more women and non-binary people into the world of open source by offering them a monthly stipend, a welcoming community, and experienced coaches.

-Lots of us on the dev team are involved with Rails Girls and the community, and this program in particular is very close to our hearts.
+Lots of us on the Liefery dev team are involved with Rails Girls and the community, and this program in particular is very close to our hearts.

 **Now, for the first time, we want to combine our efforts and be YOUR coaching company!**